jryx0/Dosbox-BC31-Docker/README.md

 # DOSBOX IN A CONTAINER WITH VNC CLIENT

 1. Create a folder.
-1. Place a copy of your game in the folder.
-I am using the shareware version of Commander Keen here.
+1. Place a copy of your program  in the folder.
 1. In that folder, create a file called `dockerfile`, paste in the following code.

   ````